JustinBLDang/Man_vs_World-Arduino-UNO-Project/README.md

 # Man-vs-World
 Jump over obstacles and pursue the highest score.
 In this project I:
-1) Learned about Concurrent State Machines, clock cycles, PWM
+1) Used Concurrent Sync SM, clock cycles, PWM
 2) Integrating hardware and software.
 3) Practiced handling low-level details(Bits, memory, setting registers in hardware to set certain behaviors)